Iluméxico

-Iluméxico is a social enterprise and a for-profit company founded in 2009 by Manuel Wiechers.
+Iluméxico is a social enterprise and a for-profit company co-founded in 2009 by a group of eight students from the National Autonomous University of Mexico (UNAM) and Universidad Iberoamericana (IBERO), including Manuel Wiechers.
 Iluméxico was founded in Mexico City.

 Iluméxico provides alternative energy services using solar technology systems.
 Iluméxico's services include research, production, equipment development, installation, maintenance and technical support for individuals, households, business and public services.
 Iluméxico primarily focuses in rural communities that are outside the electrical grid.
 The company has installed more than 26,000 solar solutions in Mexico, Colombia and the United States, reaching more than 125,000 people.

 Origin and history

-Iluméxico is a consequence of the “Prometeo” prototype equipment and business model designed by Manuel Wiechers and his team for a sustainability contest.
-The project won first place and received over 32,000 USD funding that enabled the launch of a formal enterprise focused on solar energy access in rural areas of Mexico.Wiechers founded Iluméxico in 2009, when he was a student at the National Autonomous University of Mexico (UNAM).
+Iluméxico originated from the “Prometeo”, a solar energy prototype and business model created by a multidisciplinary team of students from UNAM and Universidad Iberoamericana for a sustainability competition.
+The Prometeo prototype was designed by Martín García and Hugo Ham, while the business model was developed by Manuel Wiechers, Mariana González, and Gerardo Ruiz de Teresa.
+The project later evolved into Iluméxico.

 Iluméxico initially operated as a non-governmental organization (NGO) before changing into a for-profit social enterprise to scale its operations and achieve long-term sustainability.
 Iluméxico is a certified B corporation.

 Manuel Wiechers participated in the Global Social Benefit Institute (GSBI) accelerator program in 2013 at Santa Clara University, where it refined Ilumexico's business plan and impact metrics with global mentors.

 At its beginnings Iluméxico operated from a centralized location in Mexico City, but later established regional centers named “ILUCentros” to engage and provide technical support locally in the communities.